a New Campus Life!

 - Limit the number of training machines/equipment you use and disinfect each machine/equipment with alcohol after use.

-- Avoid the “Three Cs” (closed spaces, crowded places, and close contact settings).
+- Avoid any and all of the “Three Cs” (closed spaces, crowded places, and close contact settings).

-Group infections occur where the following conditions are present: Closed spaces with poor ventilation; Crowded spaces; and Close contact settings where unspecified persons can come in contact with each other, in other words the “Three Cs.”
+Group infections tend to occur where some or all of following conditions are present: closed spaces with poor ventilation; crowded spaces; and close contact settings where unspecified persons can come in contact with each other.
+Strive to maintain Zero C by avoiding

 - Each one of you is requested to avoid venues conducive to the “Three Cs” as much as possible.
 When it is unavoidable, protect yourself and others by wearing a mask, ventilating, avoiding loud talking, and avoiding conversations at close distance within an arm’s reach.